 Substance Abuse Among the Deaf Community

-People any type of disability are more likely than the general population to suffer substance abuse problems.
+People of any type of disability are more likely than the general population to suffer substance abuse problems.
 This is equally true for people who are Deaf and hard of hearing.
-This issue is made much worse due to the fact that the Deaf often have a hard time finding adequate addiction treatment.
+This issue is made much worse because the Deaf often have a hard time finding adequate addiction treatment.
 We will look at some of the indicators for substance abuse among hard of hearing individuals; some of the substances and the effects of those substances; and possible solutions for better treatment for an at-risk population.
+This is a community guide about substance abuse in the Deaf community.

 Causes of Substance Abuse Among the Deaf and Hard of Hearing

-But what causes this prevalence of use?
+But what causes this prevalence of use of substance abuse in Deaf communities?
 One important thing to remember is that folks in this population have some of the same risk factors for substance use as members of the general population who are more likely to abuse substances.

-3) societal messages that it’s understandable (or even expected) to use drugs to cope with these issues.
+3) Societal messages that it’s understandable (or even expected) to use drugs to cope with these issues13.

 People with these stressors are more likely to drink or use drugs, and we will explore the prevalence of these issues among those who are Deaf or hard of hearing.